 Scene breaks

-A ' # ' sign centered at the line.
+A ' # ' sign centered on a line.

 Note: some pages suggest to add an empty line before and after, this has my personal preference.

 Note: some sites suggest to use * * * or - - - but this may confuse word processors.
-Don't.
+Don't do during editing, but DO change it to whatever the publisher wants.

 Last page